dovetail-genomics/chicago/chicagoTools/README.md

 Currently it includes the following software:

-- Scripts for preparing "design files" needed for the Chicago package:
+- The script for preparing "design files" needed for the Chicago package:
+       + makeDesignFiles.py

+- Deprecated individual scripts for preparing the same "design files":
        + makeNBaitsPerBinFile.py
        + makeNPerBinFile.py
        + makeProxOEFile.py

 - The script for processing BAM files into Chicago input files:
        + bam2chicago.sh